English | Čeština

 The strategic document Implementation and Development of 5G Networks in the Czech Republic was approved in January 2020.
 It sets out a national strategy of 5G deployment in the coming years.
 It is part of the Digital Czech Republic concept and the Innovation Strategy of the Czech Republic 2019-2030.

-Broadband mapping: an infrastructure mapping website has been established by the Czech Telecommunication Office (CTU) entrusted by the Ministry of Industry and Trade.
+Broadband mapping: an infrastructure mapping website has been established by the Czech Telecommunication Office (CTU).
 Mapping is provided at the level of so-called "basic settlement units".
 For these units, the evaluation is made whether the location is suitable for public subsidy.
 In terms of coverage mapping, three bandwidth groups are differentiated: up to 30 Mbps, 30-100 Mbps, 100 Mbps and more.
-The existing and planned networks (forecast for 3 years) will also be included in the database.
+The existing and planned networks (forecast for 3 years) are to be included in the database.

 Data on broadband development and technologies in the Czech Republic